DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopup/1 Configuration/toolbarItems/options.md

----
-id: dxPopup.Options.toolbarItems.options
-type: any
----
----
-##### shortDescription
-Configures the DevExtreme UI component used as a toolbar item.

----
 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Popup/Overview/",
     name: "Popup"
 }

 **options** should contain the properties of the DevExtreme UI component specified in the [widget](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration/toolbarItems/widget.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#widget') property.
-Because of this dependency, **options** cannot be typed and are not implemented as nested configuration components in Angular, Vue, and React.
+Because of this dependency, you cannot type and implement **options** as nested configuration components in Angular, Vue, and React.
 In these frameworks, specify **options** with an object.
 We recommend that you declare the object outside the configuration component in Vue and React to prevent possible issues caused by unnecessary re-rendering.

 ---